ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/E-traits.md

 ---

 ### Traits, they are like interfaces
-You can define most of rust's behavior, from addition, parsing strings, to being displayed via traits.
+You can define most of rust's behavior, from addition, equality checks, hashing, parsing strings, to being displayed via traits.

-Traits also allow you to define basic behaviors without knowing the underlying behavior, in other words, interfaces.
+Traits are effectively Interfaces but how they are used are a bit different, and how the language lets you specify them is different.

+What traits allow you to do cannot be done in JS.
+The language doesn't have the ability to do the same thing.

 <br/>
 <br/>